Kabezz/CleanJolt/README.md

 * The Entire Website

 # Known Bugs
-* Follow button now showing up in like popup - Impossible to fix if you don't want the get app button on the topbar.
+* Follow button not showing up in like popup - Impossible to fix if you don't want the get app button on the topbar.

 # Credits
 @Kabezz for making most of the script